Alice Chang, DO

 The integrated emergency and palliative medicine discipline in general has shown tremendous growth and garnered increased interest in the last decade.
 ACEP has a very active palliative medicine section with growing membership each year.
 The Society for Academic Emergency Medicine (SAEM) has a palliative medicine interest group.
 Also, due to increased physician demand, the American Academy of Hospice & Palliative Medicine (AAHPM) established an emergency medicine special interest group.
 In addition, due to the increasing number of palliative care-emergency medicine research papers, the ACEP Annual Research Forum in 2015 created a separate submission section for palliative and hospice medicine with geriatrics to be alongside ultrasound, critical care, and other longstanding core content in EM research.
 ACEP Now magazine has a dedicated pain and palliative care section showing the increasing call to incorporate palliative care into emergency medicine education and practice.
 It’s an exciting place to be!

 Why residents choose to follow this career path

 Residents choose to follow this career path when they desire to practice emergency medicine as well as hospice and palliative medicine jointly or they may transition to practice as a full-time palliative medicine physician.

 How do I know if this path is right for me?

 If this interests you, then a palliative medicine fellowship will give you a niche for your future academic career.
 Having a niche by training in palliative medicine may allow for a varied perspective and an opportunity to balance clinical work with education and research in a less chaotic, less procedure intense, or time-constrained setting.
-Some physicians want to have these options in their careers so later they can adjust their work-life balance and transition to clinical care in a care setting other than working ED shifts.
+Some physicians want to have these options so later in their careers they can adjust their work-life balance and transition to clinical care in a care setting rather than working ED shifts.

 Career options after fellowship